 2 cubes (16 tablespoons) of unsalted butter and 2 tablespoons melted for filling

 1 egg yolk (save white add to the filling)

 1 egg white to brush the top of Kifli

 1 cup sugar for the filling and 1 tablespoon sugar for the dough

 ¼ teaspoon of salt

 Preheat oven to 350 degrees.

 In a bowl add 2 cups flour.
-Cut the butter into the flour until it resembles cornmeal, you can use the food processor for this.
+Cut the butter and 1 tablespoons sugar into the flour until it resembles cornmeal, you can use the food processor for this.
 In a bowl mix the egg yolk, vanilla, salt and sour cream together.
 Once it is combined thoroughly add it to the flour mixture.
-Gently mix into a ball.
+Gently mix into a ball by hand.
 Divide the dough into 6 equal parts.
 Flatten and wrap in plastic.
 Refrigerate until firm at least 1 hour.

 For the filling, grind the nuts finely in a food processor.
 Once nuts are ground, add the sugar and the egg whites, pulse a few times to mix.
 Take one of the disks of dough from the refrigerator and lightly flour both sides.
 Roll out the dough to 1/16” or a 12” circle.
 Brush some melted butter over the top of the rolled out dough, then sprinkle the surface with some filling.

 With a pastry wheel cut the dough into triangles like you would a pizza, making them 1” to 2”.
 Starting at the large end roll each triangle into a crescent.
 Grab the roll on both sides and pinch as you bend the roll to create a crescent shape.
 Move the rolls to a parchment covered baking sheet, placing rolls no closer the 1” apart.